dobarkod/django-restless/docs/index.rst

 ========

-After installation, first add "restless" to INSTALLED_APPS (this is not strictly neccessary, as restless is just a bunch of helper classes and functions, but is good form nevertheless).
+After installation, first add "restless" to INSTALLED_APPS (this is not strictly necessary, as restless is just a bunch of helper classes and functions, but is good form nevertheless).

 Views